-Because Uber drivers aren’t employees but rather contractors who drive their own cars, the company couldn't enforce a blanket Uber pet policy.
-Instead, the decision was left to each individual driver.
-Once you’ve requested your ride, call the driver and ask them if it’s ok to bring a dog.
-Canceling the ride immediately after contact will prevent a cancellation fee if they say no. Riders should request an UberX for smaller dogs and an XL if Fido is XL.
-Other options include high-end Uber Select and Uber Black cars, as well as UberPool, in which you share your ride with other people.
+Uber Pet is currently available in most U.S. cities as well as select international locations, including cities in Canada and Australia.
+In other markets, customers must request their ride and then call the driver and ask them if it’s ok to bring a dog.
+The decision to allow Fido is left to each individual driver.
+Canceling the ride immediately after contact will prevent a cancellation fee if they say no. While small pups will be comfortable in an UberX, riders with big dogs should request an UberXL.
+Other options include high-end Uber Select and Uber Black cars.
 Passengers in any ride should bring a clean blanket with them to keep the Uber’s seats hair free.
-Be warned, any mess left behind by your pet could mean you get hit with a cleaning fee—the bigger the mess, the bigger the fee.
+Be warned, any mess left behind by your pet means that you could get hit with a cleaning fee—the bigger the mess, the bigger the fee.
 Some drivers also allow cats on board as long as they're in a pet carrier.

 Despite only having 3% of America’s population, New York makes up a quarter of the country's ridesharing market.
 Aparna Srinivasan realized that many people who use these services in the Big Apple don’t want to go through the hassle of finding a driver who would accept a dog on board their Uber.
 She started SpotOn, which guarantees users a pet-friendly ride.
 Sign up to the app or visit the website, and SpotOn will match you with an appropriate car for your pet’s size (Great Danes need an SUV, but Pugs can fit in a Mini).
 All of their cars are equipped with seat covers and a special harness to keep dogs safely secured.
 Although the service is only available in New York City and the boroughs at the moment, SpotOn is hoping to expand as its popularity grows.

 Working with taxi drivers in a number of cities across the U.S., Flywheel is another e-Hail app.
-Once you’ve booked a cab, check its distance on the virtual map and trust the local driver to get you where you want to go as quickly as possible.
-Some drivers will allow dogs but make sure to leave a comment for your driver in advance to avoid any unpleasant rejections.
+Once you’ve booked a cab, check its distance on the virtual map and trust the driver to get you where you want to go as quickly as possible.
+Some drivers will allow dogs, but make sure to leave a comment for your driver in advance to avoid any unpleasant rejections.

 As new and innovative pet-friendly taxis and rideshares sprout to serve dog lovers around the world, it will only get easier to hail a ride with Fido.